AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Chrome

 You may be fond of other browsers but Chrome by far has the most robust tools to assist in web development.
-Learning the Chrome dev tools will help debugging and overcoming roadblocks in your code much easier.
+Learning the Chrome dev tools will help make debugging and overcoming roadblocks in your code much easier.

 **VIDEO: INTRO TO Chrome Dev Tools**